Kotkan Titaanit

 Kotkan Titaanit ("Kotka Titans") is an ice-hockey club founded in 1974 in Kotka, which at its best has played four season at Finland's second highest level.
-Titaanit play their home match at Ilona Areena, which can hold nearly two thousand (1958) viewers.
+Titaanit play their home match at Kotka Ice Rink, which can hold nearly two thousand (1958) viewers.

 Early years

 The predecessor of Titaanit was Sunilan Sisu.
 Titaanit played the second highest level of Finland in Finland in the mid-1990s.
-It was then ranked 11th in the 1995-1996 season and ranked 12th in the next season.
-In the Suomi-Sarja, Titaanit played it from 1999-2000 up to the 2006-2007 season.
-At the end of the 2006-2007 season, the club won the Suomi-Sarja Championship and got to Mestis for the 2007-2008 season, where it also played the 2008-2009 season.
+It was then ranked 11th in the 1995–1996 season and ranked 12th in the next season.
+In the Suomi-Sarja, Titaanit played it from 1999 to 2000 up to the 2006–2007 season.
+At the end of the 2006–2007 season, the club won the Suomi-Sarja Championship and got to Mestis for the 2007–2008 season, where it also played the 2008–2009 season.

 Time in Mestis

 In Mestis qualifying, the club presented certain excerpts and got up to one point in Mestis before the Koovee.
 During the Mestis qualifiers, Suomi Sarja finals was also played Between the Titaanit and Lempäälä Kisa.

-The Titans Season 2007-2008 in Mestis was difficult due to injuries, players and coaches, and the team did not have any chance of rolling their game during the regular season.
-In the championship qualifiers, the Titans, on the other hand, made certain excerpts and retained their place in Mestis for the 2008-2009 season, quite painlessly, overcoming the entire qualifying round with a clear distinction.
+The Titans Season 2007–2008 in Mestis was difficult due to injuries, players and coaches, and the team did not have any chance of rolling their game during the regular season.
+In the championship qualifiers, the Titans, on the other hand, made certain excerpts and retained their place in Mestis for the 2008–2009 season, quite painlessly, overcoming the entire qualifying round with a clear distinction.

 In the next season, the difficulties of Titaanit continued and the team had to start their game with eight match-length missions because of their home base of the freezing equipment.
 A fairly startling game cone turned in November to December, with losing up to 15 matches.
 With it, the place in the spring qualifying round with SaPKo, which was left out of the series batch, was confirmed.
 In the qualifying rounds, Titaanit went to RoKi and Titaanit fell back to the Suomi-Sarja.

 Falling into the Suomi-Sarja

-The club played in the 2009-2010 season Suomi-Sarja.
+The club played in the 2009–2010 season Suomi-Sarja.
 However, in December 2009, Titaanit Hockey Oy, which operated the representation team, went bankrupt when the Mestis periods had accumulated too much debt.
 As a result of the bankruptcy, the Titaanit lost their place in the Suomi-Sarja, but was able to play until the end of the season when the new Kiekko-Titaanit Oy took over the expenses for the rest of the year.
 Season 2011-2012 Titaanit started the Ice Hockey season in II divisioona, where it won all 10 matches at the beginning of November in Suomi-Sarja Qualifier.
-After placing second in the qualifying round, he assured himself the team in the Finnish Premier League for the 2012-2013 season.
+After placing second in the qualifying round, he assured himself the team in the Finnish Premier League for the 2012–2013 season.
 Kiekko-Titaanit Oy went bankrupt in the summer of 2013 and abandoned its place in Suomi-Sarja.